How Do I Manage Gas in My Breastfed Baby?

 Note that if every position is painful even after corrections, call your baby’s health care provider to check for other causes, such as tongue-tie or flat / inverted nipples.

 Have questions about your little one’s latch?
-Chat live with our Happy Baby Experts for free breastfeeding support.
+Chat live with our Happy Baby Experts for free, confidential breastfeeding support.
 Chat now!

 Help baby deal with your strong let-down (milk ejection reflex)

 If you find your breastmilk sprays out forcefully during the first few minutes of a feeding, causing baby to cough, clamp down, or pop off the breast, you may have a strong let down or oversupply.25 Trying to drink milk quickly often causes baby to also take in quite a bit of air.

 Here are some tips to help your little one handle your overactive let-down: